Lukács Bőle

-Lukács Bőle (born 27 March 1990) is a Hungarian professional footballer as a left winger for Szentlőrinc.
+Lukács Bőle (born 27 March 1990) is a Hungarian professional footballer who plays as a left winger for Szentlőrinc.

 Club career

 Politehnica Iași

 After playing all his career for Kaposvár, Bőle moved to Romanian club Politehnica Iași.
 On 26 June 2014 he signed a one-year contract with the Liga I club.
 On 7 April 2015 Lukács scored a very important goal against Dinamo București to help his team to a 1–0 victory.

 Ferencváros

 On 12 June 2017, Bőle was signed by Nemzeti Bajnokság I club, Ferencvárosi TC.
 The duration of the contract was not revealed by the club, although it turned out that Ferencváros signed Bőle for free since his contract expired with Politehnica Iași.

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.